yukihiko-shinoda/god-slayer/docs/CONTRIBUTING.md

 git push --tags
 ```

-Travis will then deploy to PyPI if tests pass.
+GitHub Actions will then deploy to PyPI.